-Most XL practitioners agree that hands-on learning experiences must be designed carefully, must take into account the developmental needs of students, and must be followed by sustained reflection on what has occurred.
+Most ExL practitioners agree that hands-on learning experiences must be designed carefully, must take into account the developmental needs of students, and must be followed by sustained reflection on what has occurred.
 Reflection and analysis help make meaning of experiences, and are precursors to synthesis — in which we develop further plans based on what the past has taught us.

 The experiential learning practiced on Champlain’s campus is often collaborative, project-based, place-based, and/or problem-based.
-XL is an exciting mode of pedagogy because it immerses students in the world where ideas inform practice and vice versa.
+ExL is an exciting mode of pedagogy because it immerses students in the world where ideas inform practice and vice versa.
 Most importantly, perhaps, students come to see themselves as active creators of knowledge.

 - Champlain College: Experiential and Interdisciplinary Learning Definitions

 - Project XL (Champlain class project showcase)

 - Maker’s Mind: Interdisciplinarity, Epistemology, and Collaborative Pedagogy by Kristin Novotny

 - Service Learning Resources for Faculty by Christina Erickson, Center for Service and Sustainability